-Historical Indigenous community housing data are available in table 18A.44.
+Historical Indigenous community housing data is available in table 18A.43.

-8. Customer satisfaction
+7. Customer satisfaction

 'Customer satisfaction' is an indicator of governments' objective to provide services that are high quality.

 'Customer satisfaction' is defined as the proportion of social housing survey respondents who indicated they were satisfied or very satisfied with the overall service provided by their housing provider.